Rodríguez and team awarded $2 million to study declining life expectancies

 Coinciding with reports by various media outlets on these new results, DPE Professor Javier Rodríguez and his research team from the University of Michigan have been awarded a major grant from the National Institutes of Health to tackle this area.

-The 5-year RO1 research grant provides more than $2 million for their project “Economic distress and growing educational disparities in life expectancy: Weathering, high effort coping, and despair.”
+The 5-year RO1 research grant provides more than $2 million–with a portion going to CGU—for their project “Economic distress and growing educational disparities in life expectancy: Weathering, high effort coping, and despair.”

 What does he hope to accomplish with this research?
 What are his team’s objectives?
 Rodríguez, who co-directs the university’s Inequality and Policy Research Center (which is initiating research this fall in the Department of Politics and Government) and teaches Inequality Transdisciplinary Research this fall, addressed these and other questions in the following interview.